bpg/terraform-provider-proxmox/docs/resources/virtual_environment_download_file.md

 parent: Resources
 subcategory: Virtual Environment
 description: |-
-  Manages files upload using directly proxmox download-url API.
-It can be a full replacement for ISO files created using proxmox_virtual_environment_file and it does not use SSH.
+  Manages files upload using PVE download-url API.
+It can be a full and faster replacement for image files created using proxmox_virtual_environment_file.
+Supports iso and vztmpl content types.
-  Supports officially only iso and vztmpl content types, though other like qcow2 can be used when allow_unsupported_types is set to true, proxmox does seem to handle it properly.
 ---

 # Resource: proxmox_virtual_environment_download_file

-Manages files upload using directly proxmox download-url API.
-It can be a full replacement for ISO files created using `proxmox_virtual_environment_file` and it does not use SSH.
+Manages files upload using PVE download-url API.
+It can be a full and faster replacement for image files created using `proxmox_virtual_environment_file`.
+Supports `iso` and `vztmpl` content types.

-Supports officially only `iso` and `vztmpl` content types, though other like `qcow2` can be used when `allow_unsupported_types` is set to `true`, proxmox does seem to handle it properly.

 ## Example Usage